 The relationship — on the other hand — between the House of Saud [Wahhabi] and the Brotherhood is more complex: not altogether hostile (united in their fight against Shiite Islam, in Yemen, for instance); nor categorically aligned.
 And just across the way, sanctions now eased, arch-nem Iran dreams of a mega-canal to the Caspian.

-But Middle East polity is such a multifaceted, multilayered beast — and in a state of perpetual flux, it seems.
+But Middle East polity is such a multifaceted, multilayered beast — and in a state of perpetual flux.
 How to make head or tail of it?
 For that, we pivot to Shoebat:

 One issue that is very crucial to understand is that while Turkey is Sunni, it’s brand of Islam is different from the Wahhabist which is vehemently anti-Shiite.
 Turkey has great reverence to Ali, Hassan and Hussein, the Shiite historic and religious martyrs and icons.